yusufklncc/Hackintosh-for-All-Computers/guide/compatibility.md

     *Observed by yusufklncc.*

+!!! note "Broadcom Wi-Fi, from macOS 14"
+    `AirportBrcmFixup` patches Apple's own Broadcom driver rather than replacing it, and Apple removed that driver: the kext's README lists `AirPortBrcmNIC` as removed from macOS 14 and says *"[14+] Use with OCLP"*.
+So these cards are driven up to Ventura and no further by anything an EFI can inject.
+Above that they need OpenCore Legacy Patcher's root patches on the installed system.

+    The builder says so when you ask for a macOS past the ceiling, rather than adding a kext that will never load.

+    *Observed on a Dell Wireless 1820A by yusufklncc: in a Sequoia recovery the Wi-Fi icon appears once the legacy drivers are injected by hand, reports being connected, and lists no networks.
+A recovery has none of the root patches, so this is expected.*

 Realtek-based Wi-Fi cards have no macOS driver at all.
 If that is what your laptop has, an Ethernet cable during the install is the way around it - see [Make the USB stick](usb.md).